Structured prior distributions for the covariance matrix in latent factor models: Posterior computation

-Given a large enough fixed truncation level $H \le \lceil \varphi(p) \rceil - 1$, the multiplicative gamma process prior increasingly shrinks the factor loadings in columns with higher indices if the data suggest their likelihood contribution is negligible.
+Given a large enough fixed truncation level $H \le \lceil \varphi(p) \rceil - 1$, the MGP prior increasingly shrinks the factor loadings in columns with higher indices if the data suggest their likelihood contribution is negligible.
 At least conceptually, these columns can be discarded.
 If there are $m^{[i]}$ discardable columns on iteration $i$ of the MCMC sampler, the effective number of factors is defined as $k^{\ast\, [i]}=H - m^{[i]}$.
 The posterior for the effective number of factors can then be used as a proxy for the posterior for $k$.
 There are various truncation criteria for deciding which columns can be omitted. \citet{BD11} consider as inactive any factor whose loadings are all within $\epsilon$ of zero for some chosen threshold, say $\epsilon=10^{-4}$. \citet{SC20} suggest a more interpretable criterion which, unlike the choice of threshold $\epsilon$, is unaffected by the scale of the data and its dimension.
 Denote by $\matr{\Lambda}_{k^{\ast}}$ the factor loadings matrix obtained by discarding the columns of $\matr{\Lambda}$ from $k^{\ast}+1$ onwards.
 The basic idea is that if $\matr{\Omega}_{k^{\ast}} = \matr{\Lambda}_{k^{\ast}} \matr{\Lambda}_{k^{\ast}}^\T + \matr{\Sigma}$ can explain $100T$\% of the total variability of the data for some $T \in (0, 1)$, then one decides there are $k^{\ast}$ active factors.
 The choice of proportion $T$ then replaces the choice of threshold $\epsilon$.
+This is the truncation criterion we adopt in the applications in Section~\ref{sec:applications}.

 When the truncation level $H$ is fixed, an alternative to Gibbs sampling is to implement off-the-shelf computational inference using standard probabilistic programming software.
 Code for the applications in Section~\ref{sec:applications}, written in Stan \citep[][]{CGH17}, is given in the Supplementary Materials.
-Stan uses an algorithm based on Hamiltonian Monte Carlo to perform joint updates of all unknowns and so tends to converge faster and mix better than the analogous Gibbs sampler with fixed $H$.
-The caveat is the necessity to fix $H$; although this can be addressed in a bespoke implementation of Gibbs sampling (see Section~\ref{subsec:gibbs_unknown_k} below), Stan cannot be customized in this way.
+Stan uses Hamiltonian Monte Carlo to perform joint updates of all unknowns and so tends to converge faster and mix better than a Gibbs sampler.
+The caveat is the necessity to fix $H$; although this can be addressed in a bespoke implementation of Gibbs sampling (see Section~\ref{subsec:gibbs_unknown_k} below), Stan cannot be customised in this way.